 For each member of the NIM GP a second supervisor is obligatory.
 This person shall give additional advice concerning the PhD thesis.
-The second supervisor should become a member of the PhD examination board for the doctoral exam.
+The second supervisor should also be a NIM member and should become a member of the PhD examination board for the doctoral exam.

 Benefits of being a NIM GP member:

 - active network with your fellow PhD students

 - stimulating scientific exchange through regular winter meetings and summer retreats

 - funding for research stays in labs worldwide, e.g. at CNSI, Los Angeles or CNBI, Tokyo

 - funding for advanced education including soft skill workshops

 - advisory service for your future career, especially concerning the funding opportunities for postdoc positions